- Some people falsely believe that men don’t have feelings—or that they don’t experience feelings to the same degree as women.

 - Finally, they see multiple obstacles standing in their way of opening up: they have to acknowledge a problem, admit to it, and find a new solution for it.

 There is a common misconception that men don’t have feelings—or, at least, not to the same degree as women.
 In reality, we all experience a wide range of feelings.
 We feel happy, sad, angry, frustrated, heartbroken, scared, betrayed, the list goes on.
 However, men are often less likely to actually talk about these feelings, which begs the question “why?”
-Here are a few explanations from Tara Vossenkemper, Licensed Professional Counselor at and owner of The Counseling Hub, LLC:
+Here are a few explanations from Tara Vossenkemper, Licensed Professional Counselor:

 1. They aren’t encouraged to tune into their sensitive side.